ben-dh3/broken_blog_application/challenges/02_building_a_route.md

 ```

-You won't be able to visit that last request using the browser's address bar.
+You won't be able to visit that last request using the browser's address bar as
+body parameters don't go in the URL!

 Try sending a POST request with the right data using Postman.
 You could also use
 the `curl` command line tool, like this: